openjs-foundation/standards/MEMBER_REPRESENTATION.md

 # Member Representation

-The following document lists OpenJS Foundation members and their representation to any standard organisations:
+The following document lists OpenJS Foundation members and their representation to any standards organizations:

 * <firstname> <lastname>
     * [TC39][1]